MetaAffinity/AIchatApp/README.md

+ChatGPT is a chatbot launched by OpenAI in November 2022.
+It is built on top of OpenAI's GPT-3.5 family of large language models, and is fine-tuned with both supervised and reinforcement learning techniques.

 We are excited to introduce ChatGPT to get users’ feedback and learn about its strengths and weaknesses.
 During the research preview, usage of ChatGPT is free.
 Try it now at chat.openai.com.
 # ChatGPT: Optimizing Language Models for Dialogue